varuhn36/varuhn36/README.md

 Here's a list of the relevant courses I am currently taking or have already taken in my academic journey at Waterloo:

-Currently taking: On co-op as a SWE @ SPS Commerce
+Currently on co-op as a SWE @ SPS Commerce

 Courses Already Taken:
 - ECE 252 - Systems Programming and Concurrency (C)